 |Late Registration Fee non-refundable - For returning students only||$50|

-Please contact us to learn more about the financial aid options that may be available to you.
+We’d love to work with you to create a financial aid package that will suit your needs.
+Please call 888-RBC-1517 x1168 or email us to learn more about the financial aid options that may be available to you.

 Ligonier Academy of Biblical and Theological Studies and its subsidiary Reformation Bible College admits students of any race, color, national and ethnic origin to all the rights privileges, programs, and activities generally accorded or made available to students of the organization.
 It does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, and other organizational-administered programs.